LinhHMDinh/Multi-touch-attribution-models/README.md

 > * Other: Other marketing forms that don't belong to the above types.

+### 2. Journey data:
-**Journey data**: which each journey reflects all the touch-points that a user comes by before reaching any conversion or a non-conversion
+Journey data includes customer journeys that reflect all the touch-points that a user comes by before reaching any conversion or a non-conversion.
+The dataset consists of the following columns:
 - Visitor ID
 - Conversion:
 > * NAW: only high-involvement conversions